mchjohnson13/ElectionAnalysis/README.md

 There were three counties included in the election.
 1. Denver county had the highest turnout with 82.8% of the electorate which was 305,055 voters.
 2. Jefferson county had the second highest turnout with 10.5% of the electorate which was 38,855 voters.
 3. Arapahoe county had the lowest turnout with 6.7% of the electorate with 24,801 voters.

+## Election-Audit Summary
+This script could easily be used in future election with some small modifications.
+1. For local elections,
+2.